 Look for the glycemic index on the labels of packaged foods.
 You can also find glycemic index lists for common foods on the Internet.
-Harvard University has one with more than 100.
+Oregon State University has one with more than 100.
 Or ask your dietitian or nutrition counselor.

 Foods that are close to how they're found in nature tend to have a lower glycemic index than refined and processed foods.

 That number is a starting point on paper.
 It could be different on your plate, depending on several things.

 Preparation.
 Fat, fiber, and acid (such as lemon juice or vinegar) lower the glycemic index.
 The longer you cook starches like pasta, the higher their glycemic index will be.